JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/Ingestion Pipeline Description.md

 -	**Brute Force Method**: _retrieves data from API sequentially._
 -	**Multithreading Method**: _uses multithreading to retrieve data in parallel._

-#### METHOD #1: BRUTE FORCE
+## METHOD #1: BRUTE FORCE

 #### **Importing Libraries**
-Import necessary Python libraries and modules: including time, pandas, boto3 for AWS interaction, and Socrata for making requests to the Socrata API.
+Import necessary Python libraries and modules: including _time_, _pandas_, _boto3_ for AWS interaction, and _Socrata_ for making requests to the Socrata API.

-  _**Please note**_: This script imports sensitive credentials (app_token, access_key, and secret_access_key) from an external file named secrets_1.py.
-It is a good practice to keep sensitive information separate from the code.
+_This script imports sensitive credentials (app_token, access_key, and secret_access_key) from an external file named secrets_1.py.
+It is a good practice to keep sensitive information separate from the code._

 Please review the documentation below for more information about how to get these credentials:
  -  https://dev.socrata.com/docs/app-tokens.html
  -  https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html

-2. How are we fetching records from Socrata API?
+#### How are we fetching records from Socrata API?
-The function: get_api_records is defined to retrieve records in chunks from the Socrata API and then storing them into a DataFrame.
+The function: _**get_api_records**_ is defined to retrieve records in chunks from the Socrata API and then storing them into a DataFrame.
 Here's how it works:

-Inputs: Socrata client (client), API endpoint URL (api_url), application token (app_token), and dataset name (dataset_name).
+_**Inputs**_: Socrata client (_client_), API endpoint URL (_api_url_), application token (_app_token_), and dataset name (_dataset_name_).
-1. Initialize some variables like start, chunk_size, and set a timeout for the Socrata client.
+1. Initialize some variables like _start, chunk_size_, and set a _timeout_ for the Socrata client.
-2. Create an empty list, results, to store the data from the API responses.
+2. Create an empty list, _results_, to store the data from the API responses.
-3. Calculate the total number of records in the dataset and by doing a total record count.
+3. Calculate the _total number of records_ in the dataset and by doing a total record count.
-4. Fire up requests to the Socrata API until the start counter reaches the total number of records.
+4. Fire up requests to the Socrata API until the _start_ counter reaches the _total number of records_.
-5. The data from the API is then retrieved in chunks of 5,000 records until all records are fetched and appended to the results list:
+5. The data from the API is then retrieved in chunks of 5,000 records until all records are fetched and appended to the _results_ list:
   i.
-The Socrata documentation suggests that our request is ordered by the collision_id field to guarantee that the order of our results will be stable as we page through the dataset. [https://dev.socrata.com/docs/paging.html#2.1]
+The Socrata [documentation](https://dev.socrata.com/docs/paging.html#2.1) suggests that our request is ordered by the _collision_id_ field to guarantee that the order of our results will be stable as we page through the dataset.
 6. Finally, return the fetched data as a pandas DataFrame.

-3. How are the records uploaded to S3?
+#### How are the records uploaded to S3?
 The function: upload_dataframe_to_s3 is defined to upload a DataFrame to the corresponding AWS S3 bucket.
 Here's how it works:
 Inputs: AWS S3 client (client), S3 bucket name (bucket_name), object key (key_name), the DataFrame (df) to be uploaded, and the dataset name (dataset_name).
 1. Converts the DataFrame to a CSV format.
 2. Attempt to upload CSV data to the specified S3 bucket and key: nyc-application-collisions/collisions_raw_data/:
 If the upload is successful, it prints a success message; otherwise, it prints an error message.

-4. Script Execution and Overall Flow
+#### Script Execution and Overall Flow
 The script checks if it is being executed directly (not imported as a module), and if so, it calls the main function to initiate the entire process:
 1. Import necessary libraries and credentials.
 2. Define functions for retrieving data from the Socrata API and uploading data to AWS S3.